Tips to Help You Prepare for Your Backyard Pool & Landscaping Project

 To install a fibreglass pool, pool builders will excavate a hole in your backyard, install plumbing, and lay a sand base.
 Then they will lower the fibreglass pool into the hole and level it.

-The pool must be filled with water while backfilling the hole with sand to prevent the pool walls from bowing—bending inwards.
+The pool must be filled with water while backfilling the hole with granular 3/8″ stone base to prevent the pool walls from bowing—bending inwards.
+Sand is not typically used as a filler since it tends to settle and cause issues with decks in colder climates.

 What About Aftercare and Pool Maintenance?